 Unlike the D750, the K-3 II has the capacity to capture high quality composite images by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+For many cameras, data on sensor performance has been reported by DXO Mark.
+This service is based on lab testing and assigns an overall score to each camera sensor, as well as ratings for dynamic range ("DXO Landscape"), color depth ("DXO Portrait"), and low-light sensitivity ("DXO Sports").
 Of the two cameras under review, the D750 provides substantially higher image quality than the K-3 II, with an overall score that is 13 points higher.
 This advantage is based on 1.2 bits higher color depth, 0.9 EV in additional dynamic range, and 1.4 stops in additional low light sensitivity.
-The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.

 |Nikon D750||Full Frame||24.2||6016||4016||1080/60p||24.8||14.5||2956||93|

 |Pentax K-3 II||APS-C||24.1||6016||4000||1080/60i||23.6||13.6||1106||80|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
 Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the D750 provides a higher frame rate than the K-3 II.
 It can shoot video footage at 1080/60p, while the Pentax is limited to 1080/60i.